fakufaku/fakufaku.github.io/CV.md

 * Climb and hike in summer, telemark and snowboard in winter.

 * Literature, from classics to science-fiction.
 Photography (flickr).
 Music, played the drums for more than 10 years.

-* Discover about world cultures and food.
-Food blogging (tabemonogatari).
-Learn and practice languages while socializing.

 ## Reference